 Styling and then carrying a grey beard is an art in itself too!
-Grey hair can make you look old but you want a grey colored beard style that will look sexy without adding a lot of digits to your virtual age.
-Therefore, you need to choose your beard style wisely as it can greatly determine whether you look like a 70-year-old grandpa or a 40-year-old sexy man!
+Grey hair can make you look old, but a grey beard only makes you look macho without adding digits to your virtual age.

 Cool & Sexy Gray Bearded Looks

 Here are some of our favorite ways to style a grey beard that looks both sexy and attractive!
 They’re all easy to pull off and a lot of them require minimum maintenance.
 Don’t dye your gray beard black, instead, embrace it and see the picture below for the top beard styles!

 This hipster beard look makes you look like a wise person who’s been through a lot!
 It’s classy and it’s attractive!

 Ideal for: Men with a slender and long age, preferably those aged 40 or above.

 How to style: Allow your beard to grow long, meanwhile, keep twisting the edges of your handlebar mustache upwards to get the complete look.